AKotawala-lab/TaskManagementApp/README.md

 **Task Management Application**

 **Overview**

 The Task Management Application is a web-based tool designed to help users manage their tasks efficiently.
 The application follows Clean Architecture principles, ensuring a modular, maintainable, and testable codebase.
 This README file provides instructions on setting up and running the application, along with documentation of any assumptions made during design and implementation.

+**Architecture**

+Open **"Task Management App Architecture.docx"** file to understand the detailed architecture used to design and develop this project.

 **Demo Links**
 - UI: [Task Management App UI](https://ad-demo-taskmanagementapp.azurewebsites.net/)